ponylang/ponyc/INSTALL.md

 Additional requirements:

-All ponyc Linux installations need a C compiler such as gcc or clang installed.
+All ponyc Linux installations need to have a C compiler such as clang installed.
+Compilers other than clang might work, but clang is the officially supported C compiler.
 The following distributions have additional requirements:

 Distribution | Requires
 --- | ---